 - Volunteer-led groups meet in various locations

 Contact your local hospice care office to find out when these groups meet in your area:

 Our Bereavement Counselors provide individual counseling for children and youth who have experienced a death.
 This includes accidental death, non-hospice medical death, homicide, suicide and overdose.
 Our services are open to the public and are free of charge.

 Our Bereavement Counselors offer support groups in several schools in Ashland, Knox and Richland counties.
 Children who have lost a loved one can make social connections and receive ongoing support through group grief programs.

 Contact your local school's guidance counselor or reach out to us for additional information about joining these groups.

-Camp Hope is a four-day summer day camp for children and youth ages of 6-17 who have lost a loved one.
+Camp Hope is a four-day summer camp for children and youth ages 6-17 who have lost a loved one.
 The goal is to help kids survive the bereavement journey with skills, caring, and friendships to support them along the way.

 Camp Hope is open to the public.
-Please see our calendar of events for dates and registration forms.